 With LXQt on board, you do get a modern-look, if not the best while being able to run on less system resources.
 You can also read our review on the latest Lubuntu 20.04 LTS to get an idea.

 5. Ubuntu Unity aka Ubuntu 16.04

+It’s not really a different Ubuntu flavor but rather the older Ubuntu version.
 Ubuntu Unity used to be the default interface till 2016.
 In 2017, Ubuntu dropped Unity as the default desktop in favor of GNOME.
-Unity is a beautiful desktop that requires a decent hardware configuration.
+Even though the desktop environment has been discontinued, Unity was a beautiful desktop that requires a decent hardware configuration.

-Unless you need to use Ubuntu 16.04 for specific reasons, I would advise sticking with the new default Ubuntu GNOME 18.04.
+Unless you need to use Ubuntu 16.04 for specific reasons, I would advise sticking with the latest Ubuntu 20.04 LTS.

 6. Ubuntu MATE

 Ubuntu MATE uses the MATE desktop environment, which is forked from GNOME 2.
 Unlike the current GNOME (version 3), GNOME 2 had a more traditional desktop approach.
 Many people did not like the new interface of GNOME 3 and this resulted in the birth of the MATE desktop environment.

 If you have a lower hardware configuration and you like a more traditional desktop, you’ll enjoy Ubuntu MATE.
 This video shows Ubuntu MATE 20.04 in action: